stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-setup-hashicorp-vault.md

 ## Create an AKS cluster for vault

-main.tf contains resorces that will be created, e.g.
+main.tf contains resources that will be created, e.g.
 ```
 module "resource_group" {
   source = "../modules/resource_group"